Volkswagen Type 2: First generation (T1; 1950)

-The early versions of the T1 until 1955 were often called the "Barndoor" (retrospectively called T1a since the 1990s), owing to the enormous rear engine cover, while the later versions with a slightly modified body (the roofline above the windshield is extended), smaller engine bay, and 15" roadwheels instead of the original 16" ones are nowadays called the T1b (again, only called this since the 1990s, based on VW's retrospective T1,2,3,4 etc. naming system.).
+The early versions of the T1 until 1955 were often called the "Barndoor" (retrospectively called T1a since the 1990s), owing to the enormous rear engine cover, while the later versions with a slightly modified body (the roofline above the windshield is extended), smaller engine bay, and 15" roadwheels instead of the original 16" ones are nowadays called the T1b (again, only called this since the 1990s, based on VW's retrospective T1, 2, 3, 4 etc. naming system).
 From the 1964 model year, when the rear door was made wider (same as on the bay-window or T2), the vehicle could be referred to as the T1c.
-1964 also saw the introduction of an optional sliding door for the passenger/cargo area instead of the outwardly hinged doors typical of cargo vans.
+That year also saw the introduction of an optional sliding door for the passenger/cargo area instead of the outwardly hinged doors typical of cargo vans.

 In 1962, a heavy-duty Transporter was introduced as a factory option.
 It featured a cargo capacity of 1000 kg instead of the previous 750 kg, smaller but wider 14" roadwheels, and a 1.5 L, 42 PS DIN engine.
 This was so successful that only a year later, the 750 kg, 1.2 L Transporter was discontinued.
 The 1963 model year introduced the 1500 engine – 1493 cc as standard equipment to the US market at 38 kW DIN with an 83 mm bore, 69 mm stroke, and 7.8:1 compression ratio.
 When the Beetle received the 1.5 L engine for the 1967 model year, its power was increased to 40 kW DIN.